keystonejs/keystone/docs/content/docs/guides/cli.md

 ### Developing your project

 Use `keystone dev` to start Keystone for development.
-Make sure you commit any changes to generated files, including both the Prisma and GraphQL Schema files, and migrations.
+Commit changes to generated files, including the Prisma and GraphQL schema files.
+When using migrations, create and commit them separately with `keystone prisma migrate dev`.

 ### Deploying to production